Special Note#

 Reference: NetworkManager

-Suitable for most desktop users, supports both OpenRC and systemd.
+Suitable for most desktop users, supporting both OpenRC and systemd.

 emerge --ask net-misc/networkmanager